EXCLUSIVE-Biden weighing cuts to 2022 ethanol blending mandate proposal- sources

 Under the Renewable Fuel Standard, refiners must blend biofuels like ethanol into their fuel pool or buy tradable credits, known as RINs, from refiners who do.
 Merchant refiners like PBF Energy PBF.N and Monroe Energy have long complained that the cost of purchasing RINs threatens their plants.

 While cuts to the 2020 and 2021 ethanol mandate briefly lowered RIN costs, they have since rebounded.
-RINs are trading around $1.27 each RIN-D6-US, from around 80 cents after the mandates were announced in December.
+RINs are trading about 50% higher from the around 80 cents after the mandates were announced in December.

+After Reuters reported the news on Wednesday, RIN prices fell about 6% to $1.20 each RIN-D6-US.
+Margins to produce gasoline RBc1-CLc1 fell to an intraday low of $17 per barrel, before recovering.

 Mike Burnside, Policy Analyst at the American Fuel & Petrochemical Manufacturers, a leading refining trade group, told the EPA during a hearing on the blending mandate proposal that its 2022 targets are out of step with demand.